mdusilva/mdusilva.github.io/_posts/2017-05-10-Mamuto-package.md

 result = rdd.map(lambda x: model.like(x[0],x[1])).collect()
 ```

 It takes roughly the same ammount of work as using `mamuto`, However this is for the simple case of running only local workers.
-TO configure [pyspark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html) to use a cluster takes much more work, whereas using `mamuto` we don't need to chenge anythin appart from the list of hosts written on the configuration file, it is only one call to `create_config_file` just as in the local configuration case.
+To configure [pyspark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html) to use a cluster takes much more work, whereas using `mamuto` we don't need to change anything appart from the list of hosts written on the configuration file, it is only one call to `create_config_file` just as in the local configuration case.

 It also interesting to note that `mamuto` is much faster than [pyspark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html) when running on a local machine for small jobs.
 In our example with arguments with a dimension of 1000 `mamuto` takes 0.016 sec whereas [pyspark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html) is much slower taking 0.11 sec.
 For larger jobs, for example for `n=100000`, [pyspark](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html) becomes faster, taking 0.54 sec and `mamuto` taking 2.07 sec.